The University of Michigan offers the following degree programs in microbial sciences-related fields:

 The undergraduate major in Microbiology is administered by the College of Literature, Science and the Arts, and has a flexible course content.
 Students can customize their training toward a variety of subdisciplines in health, environmental and basic sciences.
 Undergraduate students can also participate in microbial sciences research through the Undergraduate Research Opportunities Program or via opportunities posted on our website.
 For more information about the undergraduate major, contact Dr. Gary Huffnagle at firstname.lastname@example.org.

-We're currently developing a new graduate program in Microbial Systems Science.
-In the meantime, there are multiple programs associated with the Center for Microbial Systems in departments across the University.
-These offer opportunities for advanced studies in Microbiology through M.S. or Ph.D. programs:
+There are multiple programs that offer opportunities for advanced studies in Microbiology through M.S. or Ph.D. programs:

 - The Program in Biomedical Sciences (PIBS)